 6 – Closing

-In a customer-centric process, the reps will understand the customer’s needs and present the best way of dealing with that problem (selling their product or service, of course).
-During the Sales Process, it is also essential to set expectations until the deal is closed.
-You can also follow some Sales Pipeline Practices: here.
+In a customer-centric process, the reps will understand the customer’s needs and present the best way of addressing that problem with their product or service as the solution, of course.
+During the sales process, it is also essential to set expectations until the deal is closed.
+Learn more about sales CRM best practices here.

 All leads in one place

-When you centralize the sales funnel information, it’s possible to visualize your leads’ information in one place.
-Much easier and efficient than store data in different tools, like email and excel.
+Centralizing the sales funnel information makes it possible to visualize your leads’ information in one place.
+This is much easier and more efficient than storing data in different tools, like email, chat apps, or excel.

 Improve conversions and time management

 With an efficient process, the sales team will have more time to dedicate to leads.
-And it means: being more efficient and higher conversions.
+And it means being more efficient and growing conversion rates.

-When it comes to building your sales process from scratch, you can use the market pattern (as we have shown before).
-Regardless of the typical sales process, it is always important to tailor the steps for your company’s needs.
+When it comes to building your sales process from scratch, you can look for benchmarks.
+Regardless of the typical sales process, it is always important to tailor the steps for your company’s specific needs.

-- Defining the steps of your whole process
+- Define the steps of your entire process

-- Understanding the main information you need in each step
+- Understand the main information you need in each step

-- Questioning if there is any way to improve it.
-Are there steps that you can put together?
-How to optimize them?
+- Question if there is any way to improve it.
+Are there any ways your current process can be optimized?

-- Using a platform to build your steps and have current data
+- Use a CRM platform to build your process and get things running

-Pipefy’s Sales Pipeline Template is a step-by-step process, specially developed to enhance your team’s focus and productivity.
-It’ll guide them through all the steps of the sale: from prospecting, to properly qualifying hot and cold opportunities all the way to effectively closing the deal.
+Pipefy’s Sales CRM Template is a step-by-step process specially developed to enhance your team’s focus and productivity.
+It’ll guide them through all the steps of the sale: from prospecting to properly qualifying hot and cold opportunities and effectively closing the deal.

-Instead of resorting to fragile spreadsheets or complex and expensive CRM systems, start using Pipefy’s free sales template and run your sales pipeline smoothly and without any concerns.
+Instead of resorting to fragile spreadsheets, email threads, or complex systems, start using Pipefy’s free sales template and run your processes smoothly.